Winter Weather Safety

 - Outdoor Siren Coverage Map Link - Siren Map

-Alert Iowa- Alert Iowa is a statewide mass notification and emergency messaging system.
+Coming Soon!
+A NEW statewide mass notification and emergency messaging system.
 You can sign up to receive weather, imminent emergency and public safety warnings.
 In addition to your own phone numbers and email, you can register contact information for your spouse and family.
 In the event of an emergency, a text message, voice call or email will be sent to the contact information that you register with the system.
-Click the link below to be taken to the Alert Iowa sign up page.

 Important supplies for your home and vehicle